bashiir-code/Python_Project/README.md

 ## Project Overview

 This case study explores trends and correlations in a dataset of **6,820 movies** released between **1986 and 2016**.
-The primary objective is to uncover **patterns and relationships** that explain what makes a movie successful — both commercially (box office) and critically (ratings, votes).
+The primary objective is to uncover **patterns and relationships** that explain what makes a movie successful, both commercially (box office) and critically (ratings, votes).

 The dataset includes both **numerical** and **categorical** variables such as: